ricebear-org/ricebear-org.github.io/discord.md

 4. [Tier 2-3 Only] Voice channel bitrates

 You can configure users who can join your restricted channels using the `r;cc` commands, and who are in your restricted organization (thus changing access to the restricted organization's channels) with the `r;role` commands (Tier 2-3 Only).
 Just typing either of those commands will show a prompt for the subcommands that you can use.
-To change any of the other details you've provided, contact fuyubear#0765.
+To change any of the other details you've provided, contact the Moderation Team.

 Your restricted organization will be located either alphabetically with other organizations or within the proper category along with other restricted channels.